lc9032/Gaze_Correction/README.md

 self.epochs = 200      # Set the number of epochs
 ```

+---

 ### Real-Time Gaze Correction System

 The real-time gaze correction system is implemented in gaze_corr_sys.py.
 It uses the trained model to correct the gaze of a person in a webcam feed or video stream in real time.

 #### Key Features
-1. Webcam Integration: The system captures frames from the webcam, applies the trained model to adjust the gaze direction, and displays the modified frames.
+- Webcam Integration: The system captures frames from the webcam, applies the trained model to adjust the gaze direction, and displays the modified frames.
-2. Virtual Camera Support: You can use the pyvirtualcam library to output the adjusted video stream to a virtual camera, which can be used in video calls or other applications.
+- Virtual Camera Support: You can use the pyvirtualcam library to output the adjusted video stream to a virtual camera, which can be used in video calls or other applications.

-###Running the Real-Time System
+### Running the Real-Time System
 Make sure the model has been trained and saved as a checkpoint.
 Then, you can run the real-time gaze correction system as follows:

 ```python